lukacupic/Abstract-Subroutine/README.md

 # Abstract-Subroutine
-Backend for the electronic diary project used by students, parents, and professors.
+Electronic diary service used by students, parents, and professors.
 Built with Angular and Spring Boot.